Frank Calabrese Sr.

-Frank James Calabrese Sr. (March 17, 1937 – December 25, 2012), also known as "Frankie Breeze", was a made man who ran major loansharking and illegal gambling operations for the Chicago Outfit.
+Frank James Calabrese Sr. (March 17, 1937 – December 25, 2012), also known as "Frankie Breeze", was an American mobster who served as a made man in the Chicago Outfit, controlling major loansharking and illegal gambling operations.
 He is best known as a central figure in Operation Family Secrets and the subsequent federal trial.
 Calabrese, who was battling multiple ailments, died on Christmas Day 2012 at the Federal Medical Center, Butner, in North Carolina.

 Early life

 Frank Calabrese Sr. was born in Chicago, Illinois on March 17, 1937, to James and Sophie Calabrese.
 Calabrese grew up on the West Side of Chicago, dropped out of school in the fourth grade and sold newspapers on Grand Avenue, he told jurors during a trial in 2007.
 He also told jurors that his family was so poor that they would eat oatmeal for dinner.
 Calabrese enlisted in the U.S. Army, however he went AWOL five days after boot camp.